HiltonRoscoe/GlossaryMD/vvsg_living_glossary.md

 An abbreviated logic and accuracy [test](#test) of voting equipment, pre-announced in public print media and open to public attendance, usually in [conformance](#conformance) with specific [election](#election) calendar timing.

 ## <a name="QRCode"></a>QR Code
 Quick Response Code.
 A 2-D, trademarked bar code.
-Some proprietary voting systems will encode the voter’s selections in a [QR Code](#QRCode) that can be read on a scanner in the [precinct](#precinct) and converted to a printed [ballot](#ballot).
+Some proprietary voting systems will encode the voterâ€™s selections in a [QR Code](#QRCode) that can be read on a scanner in the [precinct](#precinct) and converted to a printed [ballot](#ballot).

 ## <a name="rangevoting"></a>range voting
 A voting method for single-seat elections, in which voters give each [candidate](#candidate) a score, the scores are added (or averaged), and the [candidate](#candidate) with the highest total is elected.

 ## <a name="rankedchoicevoting"></a>ranked choice voting
 A set of [election](#election) methods:
- · which allow each [voter](#voter) to rank [contest](#contest) options in order of the voter's preference, · in which votes are counted in rounds using a series of runoff tabulations to defeat [contest](#contest) options with the fewest votes, and, · which elects a winner with a majority of final round votes in a single-winner [contest](#contest) and provides proportional representation in multi-winner contests.
+ - which allow each [voter](#voter) to rank [contest](#contest) options in order of the voter's preference,
+ - in which votes are counted in rounds using a series of runoff tabulations to defeat [contest](#contest) options with the fewest votes, and,
+ - which elects a winner with a majority of final round votes in a single-winner [contest](#contest) and provides proportional representation in multi-winner contests.

 ## <a name="readballot"></a>read ballot
 Cast [ballot](#ballot) that has been successfully accepted and initially processed.